autowarefoundation/LSA-reference-design-docs/docs/software-configuration/ARM-based_ECU/index.md

 ### 1. Install Autoware

-Follow the general Autoware installation instructions from [Deployment Setup](../deployment-setup/index.md#autoware-installation-via-debian-packages).
+Follow the general Autoware installation instructions from [Getting Started](../getting-started/index.md#autoware-installation-via-debian-packages).

 **Important for Jetson Platforms**: Use the `autoware-localrepo_2025.2-1_jetpack6.0.deb` package specifically designed for JetPack 6.0 systems.